 The Enterprise NVR-AS 4000 Installation Wizard offers the ability to configure this Enterprise NVR-AS 4000 to act as a License Server for a Control Center site.
-When this option is selected a time-limited Control Center trial is started.
-To continue using Control Center an appropriate license must be purchased.
+When this option is selected a time-limited trial of Control Center is started.
+To continue to use Control Center an appropriate license should be purchased.

-Each IndigoVision site should only have a single License Server.
-If you configure the Enterprise NVR-AS 4000 to act as a License Server, make sure that there are no other License Servers active in your site.

-If the Enterprise NVR-AS 4000 is configured to act as a License Server, you must manually configure all instances of Control Center and the other NVR-AS devices in your site to use this Enterprise NVR-AS 4000 as a License Server.
+- Notice Each IndigoVision site should only have a single License Server.
+If you configure the Enterprise NVR-AS 4000 to act as a License Server, make sure that there are no other License Servers active in your site. - Notice If the Enterprise NVR-AS 4000 is configured to act as a License Server, you must manually configure all instances of Control Center and the other NVR-AS devices in your site to use this Enterprise NVR-AS 4000 as a License Server.